 Canadian law enforcement is usually always stereotyped as the Royal Canadian Mounted Police, or the RCMP, for short.
 In actuality, there are more than Mounties in Canada to enforce the second-largest land area in the world.
 But those, unless the creators are local, or are showing their knowledge of Canadian policing, aren't very often seen in media.
 Let's run down the list, shall we?

 - Royal Canadian Mounted Police: (RCMP): Nicknamed The Mounties.
 The federal and largest police force of Canada and arguably one of the most famous police forces in the world.
 It was formed by the merger of the Royal North Western Mounted Police and Dominion Police on December 1, 1920.
 The North Western Mounted Police (the Royal was added in 1904) was famous in its own right for its role in helping bring order to northwestern Canada in the 19th century, much as sheriffs did in the American West.
 The old (R)NWMP rode horses; the modern day "Mounties" only ride horses at ceremonial occasions, so the name is an Artifact Title.
 Provincial governments can decide whether to contract the RCMP to police rural areas.
-Most do, with the exceptions of Ontario and Quebec, where the Mounties' role is limited to mostly protecting federal property.
+Most do, with the exceptions of Ontario and Quebec, where the Mounties' role is limited to mostly protecting federal propertynote .

-- The source of most of their fame is in their dress uniform (not used for full-time policing, however), known as the 'Red Serge' - a Stetson up top, a scarlet tunic, midnight blue (no, not black) breeches with bulges above the knee, a yellow stripe down the sides, and riding boots, spurs completely optional.
+- Their iconic dress uniform is known as the 'Red Serge' - a Stetson up top, a scarlet tunic, midnight blue (no, not black) breeches with bulges above the knee, a yellow stripe down the sides, and riding boots, spurs completely optional.
 This is worn at parades but rarely on duty; expect almost all works that feature Mounties to neglect this, either accidentally or purposefullynote .
 The 'everyday uniform' consists if a grey shirt, identical trousers and a peaked cap.
 Befitting their mounted origins, they hold the ceremonial military status as a regiment of dragoons.
 They also have international jurisdiction and have conducted police operations in places like Afghanitan and Haiti.